 This is the area with the highest percentage of graduate roles, according to gradireland research.
 An accountant with the right experience can expect a diverse and growing range of career opportunities.
-The average salary for a graduate starting in accountancy is in the region of €28,833 and upwards, depending on the role.
+The average salary for a graduate starting in accountancy is approximately €30,000 and upwards according to industry research, depending on the role.